rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 This article provides information for administrators using Rackspace Directory Sync.
-It includes information on how Directory Sync works with Active Directory and local domains to synchronize to Rackspace Hosted Email.
+It includes information on how Directory Sync works with Active Directory&reg; and local domains to synchronize to Rackspace Hosted Email.

-Using Directory Sync for your organization includes these benefits :
+Using Directory Sync for your organization includes these benefits:

 -   **Same sign-on**: Users have one password for their local network access and their email accounts for a same